-Hello Friends! in this post, we will study about Gecko and Geckodriver and also their association with Mozilla firefox browser.
+Hello Friends! in this post, we will study about Gecko and Geckodriver and also their association with Mozilla Firefox browser.

-Gecko is an open source web browser engine used in Firefox and other applications developed by Mozilla.
+Gecko is an open-source web browser engine used in Firefox and other applications developed by Mozilla.

 Geckodriver is a server that serves webdriver requests from Gecko-based web browsers like Firefox.
-Hence, the path to the Geckodriver is required to be added in the System path while working with Firefox browser in Selenium Webdriver.
+Hence, the path to the Geckodriver is required to be added in the System path while working with the Firefox browser in Selenium Webdriver.

 Now, the question arises why were we not required to add the Geckodriver in earlier versions of Selenium Webdriver(before Selenium 3.0).
 This is because before the Selenium 3.0 release, the WebDriver implementation of Firefox was developed by guys from Selenium Project only.
-But with Selenium 3.0 Mozilla provided its own WebDriver implmentation which required GeckoDriver for serving webdriver requests.
+But with Selenium 3.0 Mozilla provided its own WebDriver implementation which required GeckoDriver for serving webDriver requests.
 So, all the webDriver commands are now required to be served by the GeckoDriver server.
 Adding the geckodriver.exe in the system path allows running the driver commands via the GeckoDriver server.

 Hence, we get the below exception while working with FirefoxDriver without setting the “webdriver.gecko.driver” property-